 - Wolverine: The relaunch finds Wolverine reconnecting with his darker side and joining a group of minor super villains as he tries to make his life more simple.

-- Wolverine and the X-Men: A relaunch of the title that focuses three students – Quentin Quire, Evan Sabahnur and Idie Okonkwo.
+- Wolverine and the X-Men note : A relaunch of the title that focuses three students – Quentin Quire, Evan Sabahnur and Idie Okonkwo.

 Other (Solo titles)

-- Black Widow: A Black Widow solo book about her taking side mercenary jobs while trying to atone for past sins.
+- Black Widow: Natasha Romanov takes mercenary jobs while trying to atone for past sins in this new book.